gesellix/gioui-dialog/SPEC.md

 2. Dialog Types
    - **Text Input** with display of a default value.
-   - **Multiple Selection** (Multi-Select) with display of current defaults.
+   - **Single Selection** with display of current default.
    - Cancel and Confirm in every dialog.

 3. Extensibility
-   - Support for manual input also in multiple selection dialog.
+   - Support for manual input also in single selection dialog.
    - Optionally later additional dialog types (password, file selection etc.).

 ---